PritK99/ML-Toolbox/Decision Trees/README.md

 <img src="../assets/id3.png" alt="id3">

-Either Gini Impurity & Gini Index or Entropy & Information Gain can be used to measure the uncertainty and choose the best split index.
+Either Gini Impurity or Entropy can be used to measure the uncertainty in a given subset S, and Gini Index or Information Gain can be used to choose the best split index.

 #### Gini Impurity & Gini Index